 We shared recently that a sunroom is an ideal place for plants to thrive.
-As you sit on your wicker sofa or sunroom daybed sipping coffee or tea in the morning sunlight, how easy it is to enjoy colorful flowering plants like Hibiscus in the winter that you nurtured.
+As you stretch out on your sofa or favorite wicker chair sipping coffee or tea in the morning sunlight, how easy it is to enjoy colorful flowering plants like Hibiscus in the winter that you nurtured.

 We listed eight plants that thrive in a sunroom.

 We want to respond to questions we received about growing Hibiscus.